videor/AutoPilotConditionalAccess/conditional-access-api-samples/01-configure/templates/readme.md

 ## Step 1: Deploy this logic app to your organization

-If your Azure environment meets the prerequisites, and you're familiar with using ARM templates, these steps help you sign in directly to Azure and open the ARM template in the Azure portal.
-For more information, see [Deploy resources with ARM templates and Azure portal](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+If your Azure environment meets the prerequisites, and you're familiar with using Azure Resource Manager templates, these steps help you sign in directly to Azure and open the Azure Resource Manager template in the Azure portal.
+For more information, see the article [Deploy resources with Azure Resource Manager templates and Azure portal](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

 ### Azure Portal